 At Coastal Podiatry Associates, Our doctors will conduct an in-depth physical consultation to check your heel and other parts of your foot for pain, growths, or swelling.
 They will use an X-ray if necessary to confirm the diagnosis and rule out any other conditions.

-Bone spurs can range from minor to severe complications, but our Board-Certifies doctors can help you get long-lasting relief no matter the severity of the bone spur.
+Spurs can range from minor to severe complications, but our Board-Certifies doctors can help you get long-lasting relief no matter the severity.

 What is a Bone Spur?

-Bone spurs are small bony projections that develop along the edges of bones, often where bones meet each other in the joints.
+Foot bone spurs are small bony projections that develop along the edges of bones, often where they meet each other in the joints.
 They are also known as osteophytes, they often cause pain and can limit mobility if they press on the nearby tissues or nerves.

-• Aging: The cartilage in our joints wears down as we age, making it more susceptible to bone spurs.
+• Aging: The cartilage in our joints wears down as we age, making it more susceptible to form.

-• Foot structure: Abnormal foot mechanics, such as flat feet or high arches, may increase stress on specific parts of the foot contributing to bone spur development.
+• Foot structure: Abnormal foot mechanics, such as flat feet or high arches, may increase stress on specific parts of the foot.

-• Repetitive stress: Activities that put prolonged or recessive stress on the feet, like running or standing for long periods, can lead to bone spur formation.
+• Repetitive stress: Activities that put prolonged or recessive stress on the feet, like running or standing for long periods.

 There are several more causes for why a bone spur may form.
 Be cautious of the following symptoms to be able to catch the growth sooner than later.